Christmas Eve spacewalk for repair job begins

 The two engineers were carrying out the second in a series of expeditions needed to replace a malfunctioning pump, which circulates ammonia through loops outside the station to keep equipment cool.

 The pump developed problems December 11, when an internal valve stuck in an incorrect position.
-The space station's life support system remains up and running, but operations were cut back as a result of the problem, NASA said.
+The space station's life support system remains up and running, but operations were cut back as a result of the failure, NASA said.

 Mastracchio will be using a different spacesuit after a small amount of water leaked into the cooling system of the one he wore on Saturday.